Terracina (Coatesville, Pennsylvania)

-Terracina, also known as The Huston House, is an historic, American home that is located in Coatesville, Chester County, Pennsylvania.
+Terracina, also known as The Huston House, is an historic home that is located in Coatesville, Chester County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1978.
+It is also part of the Lukens Historic District which was listed as a National Historic Landmark in 1994.

 History and architectural features

 Built in 1848, this historic structure is a 2 1/2-story, stuccoed stone dwelling with a steeply pitched roof.
 Designed in the Gothic Revival style, it has a two-story, flat-roofed rear wing, and features a full-width, hipped-roof front porch.
 The house was built as a wedding present by Rebecca Lukens for her daughter Isabella upon her marriage to Dr. Charles Huston.

-It was added to the National Register of Historic Places in 1978.
-It is also part of the Lukens Historic District which was listed as a National Historic Landmark in 1994.